Before you apply

 Submitting your application

-Once you’ve completed all steps of the application, select Submit Application Now.
-When you do, you’ll get an option to Submit Now or Submit Later.
-If you select Submit Later your application will save.
-You’ll need to log back in and select Submit Now to submit your application.
+Once you’ve completed all steps of the application, select Submit application now.
+When you do, you’ll get an option to Submit now or Submit later.
+If you select Submit later your application will save.
+You’ll need to log back in and select Submit now to submit your application.

-Once you submit your application successfully your Application Status will change to Complete and Submitted and you’ll get a confirmation email.
+Once you submit your application successfully your Application status will change to Complete and submitted and you’ll get a confirmation email.

 Assessing applications